arduino/docs-content/content/tutorials/generic/two-switches-one-pin/two-switches-one-pin.md

  * (20K) pullup resistor is turned off, but when the pullup resistor is turned on,
  * it will overwhelm the 200K resistor and the pin will report HIGH.
  *
- * Schematic Diagram    ( can't beleive I drew this funky ascii schematic )
+ * Schematic Diagram    ( can't believe I drew this funky ascii schematic )
  *
  *
  *                             +5 V